emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 are.
 This directory should be your username, and from now on we’ll refer to this as your **FARM home directory**.
 Use `ls` to see what’s here.

-<script id="asciicast-yDlpQexokap99NCGs3uVKzNHT" src="https://asciinema.org/a/yDlpQexokap99NCGs3uVKzNHT.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-yDlpQexokap99NCGs3uVKzNHT" src="https://asciinema.org/a/yDlpQexokap99NCGs3uVKzNHT.js" async data-autoplay="true"></script>

 ## Making Directories and Files